swarmslab/HModQuad-sim/README.md

 * 4x4TModules.ttt -> 4x4TModules.py
 * genConfig: **NEW** the script to generate structure configurations with homogeneous modules that satisfy a set of task requirements.
+* 4x4TModulesNonRigidConnection.ttt: **NEW** the CoppeliaSim scene that utilizes the dummy connection between rigid bodies to emulate the non-rigid connection between modules in a structure.